 Contact experienced Washington, D.C. criminal law ATTORNEYS

 Particularly when a police stop turns into an arrest, you have a right to an attorney.
 To ensure the best possible resolution for your case, you need an experienced criminal law attorney in Washington, D.C.
-Contact Lotze Mosley, LLP to schedule a free initial appointment to discuss your situation as soon as you are investigated or charged with a crime.
+Contact Lotze Mosley, LLP at (202) 393-0535 to schedule an initial appointment to discuss your situation as soon as you are investigated or charged with a crime.